 The Company, in an effort to manage its natural gas commodity price risk exposures related to certain contracts, uses derivative financial instruments.
 The Company, from time to time, enters into natural gas futures contracts that are over-the-counter swap transactions that convert its index-based gas supply arrangements to fixed-price arrangements.
 The Company accounts for its derivative instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended (SFAS 133).
 SFAS 133 requires the recognition of all derivatives as either assets or liabilities in the consolidated balance sheet and the measurement of those instruments at fair value.
-Historically through 2006, the Company did not have any derivative instruments during the year ended December 31, 2007, but had certain futures contracts in place at December 31, 2008 to hedge two supply contracts during 2008 that did not qualify for hedge accounting.
+Historically through 2006, the Company's derivative instruments have not qualified for hedge accounting under SFAS 133.
+The Company did not have any derivative instruments during the year ended December 31, 2007, but had certain futures contracts in place at December 31, 2008 to hedge two supply contracts with two customers that did qualify for hedge accounting.
+The Company also had other futures contracts during 2008 that did not qualify for hedge accounting.
 The futures contracts at December 31, 2008 are being accounted for as cash flow hedges under SFAS 133 and are being used to mitigate the Company's exposure to changes in the price of natural gas and not for speculative purposes.

 The Company marks to market its open futures positions at the end of each period and records the net unrealized gain or loss during the period in derivative (gains) losses in the consolidated statement of operations or in accumulated other comprehensive income in the consolidated balance sheets in accordance with the provisions of SFAS 133.
 For the year ended December 31, 2008, the Company recorded losses of \$0.6 million related to its futures contracts that did not qualify for hedge accounting in its consolidated statement of operations for the year.
 These futures contracts were related to the portion of an LNG supply contract that the Company bid on but was not awarded.
 The Company recorded unrealized losses of \$0.7 million in accumulated other comprehensive income for the year ended December 31, 2008 for the futures contracts that did qualify for hedge accounting.
-The liability for these contracts is in accrued liabilities on the Company's consolidated balance sheet at December 31, 2008 was insignificant.
-The Company recognized losses of \$0.5 million during the year ended December 31, 2008 related to futures contracts applicable to its supply contracts that did qualify for hedge accounting the year ended December 31, 2008 related to futures contracts applicable to its supply contracts that did qualify for hedge accounting the year ended December 31, 2008 related to futures contracts applicable to its supply contracts that did qualify for hedge accounting.
+The liability for these contracts is in accrued liabilities on the Company's consolidated balance sheet at December 31, 2008.
+The Company's ineffectiveness related to its futures contracts that did qualify for hedge accounting in 2008 was insignificant.
+The Company recognized losses of \$0.5 million during the year ended December 31, 2008 related to futures contracts applicable to its supply contracts that did qualify for hedge accounting.
+Such amounts are included in cost of sales in the consolidated statement of operations.